M-tiimi/BLOOM-backend/README.md

 **Text length should be 100-422 words for the Machine Learning model.
-If answer is <0,5 text is analysed as negative if >0,5 text is analyzed as positive**
+If answer is <0,5 text is analysed as negative if >0,5 text is analyzed as positive.**

 ### Example of POST answer